maxwhalezhou/find-replace-proxy/README.md

 **WARNING: This project is for demonstration and educational purposes only.
 Do not use this to conduct attacks on businesses, as it is illegal.**

-This project is HTTP/HTTPS Response modifier that can be deployed in the cloud.
-It utilizes [Burp ](https://portswigger.net/burpproxy)  in order to achieve this.
+This project is an HTTP/HTTPS Response modifier that can be deployed in the cloud.
+It utilizes [Burp](https://portswigger.net/burpproxy)  in order to achieve this.
+Burp is run in headless mode with custom project configuarations.

-By running the `api` and `client` of this repo, an individual can select what values in the API responses they would like to modify using text input fields.
+Using this, an individual can select what values in the API responses they would like to modify using text input fields.
+The server will then start up an interception proxy and modify them as requested without any indication on the user's device.
+This makes the traffic look legitimate and very convincing to an unknowing suspect.

 The use case of this project is to demonstrate that a user's device should **NEVER** be trusted.
 For example, an individual can modify traffic on the fly while in a store to create a fraudulent price match.

+To combat issues like this, businesses should perform checks on their own trusted network before granting price matches of any kind.

 ## Installation